AlibabaCloudDocs/alikafka/intl.en-US/Pricing/Billing.md

     |Ultra disk|100|6|8|8|
     |SSD|100|16|23|21|

-    **Note:** If the disk capacity in the subscription does not meet your requirements, you must purchase additional disk capacity by adjusting the value of Disk Capacity on the buy page to a larger value.
+    **Note:** If the default disk capacity does not meet your requirements, you must purchase additional disk capacity by adjusting the value of Disk Capacity on the buy page to a larger value.

 -   Billing rules for additional topics